Judaism and warfare: Jewish responses

+Contemporary Jewish biblical scholar Sidney Hoenig discussed the "brutality" in the book of Joshua, and emphasized that it is a story, and that the purpose of the story was to increase the glory of God.

 Scholar Carl Ehrlich states that Jewish commentators have tended to be silent regarding the morality of the violence in the Book of Joshua.
 Prominent atheist Richard Dawkins asserts that the commandments to exterminate are immoral.